Maajid Nawaz: Disenchantment and exit from Hizb ut-Tahrir

-While imprisoned in Tora Prison, Nawaz came across a wide spectrum of Muslims with varying ideological leanings: Jihadists, Islamists, Islamic scholars and liberal Muslims.

-Among the Jihadists were the members of the terrorist organisation al-Gama'a al-Islamiyya, and the assassins of former Egyptian President Anwar Sadat.
-He met Islamist Dr Essam el-Erian, the spokesman of the Muslim Brotherhood, and Mohammed Badie, who in his youth had smuggled the manuscripts of Syed Qutb's Islamist manual Milestones out of prison, and had it published.
+While imprisoned in Tora Prison, Nawaz came across a wide spectrum of Muslims with varying ideological leanings, including jihadists, Islamists, Islamic scholars, and liberal Muslims.
+Among the jihadists were the members of the terrorist organisation al-Gama'a al-Islamiyya, and the assassins of former Egyptian president Anwar Sadat.
+He met Islamist Essam el-Erian, the spokesman of the Muslim Brotherhood, and Mohammed Badie, who in his youth had smuggled the manuscripts of Syed Qutb's Islamist manual Milestones out of prison, and had it published.

 Among the Islamic scholars, Nawaz continued his studies sitting with graduates of Cairo's Al-Azhar University and Dar al-'Ulum.
-He specialised in the Arabic language whilst studying historical Muslim scholastics, sources of Islamic jurisprudence, Hadith historiography and the art of Qur'anic recitation.
+He specialised in the Arabic language whilst studying historical Muslim scholastics, sources of Islamic jurisprudence, Hadith historiography, and the art of Qur'anic recitation.
 He also committed half of the Qur'an to memory.
 On the liberal end of the spectrum, he befriended author and sociologist Saad Eddin Ibrahim.
-He also benefited from the company of imprisoned Egyptian politician Ayman Nour who was the head of the centre-liberal Tomorrow Party and a runner-up to the 2005 Presidential Elections.

-By 2007, Nawaz had renounced his Islamist past and called for a "secular Islam".
+He also benefited from the company of imprisoned Egyptian politician Ayman Nour, who was the head of the centrist and liberal Tomorrow Party and a runner-up to the 2005 Egyptian presidential election.
+By 2007, Nawaz had renounced his Islamist past and called for a secular Islam.
 In an interview with American broadcaster National Public Radio, Nawaz explained how, other than the interactions in prison, George Orwell's novel Animal Farm played a major role in his turnaround.

 Counter-extremist activism

-After completing his prison term in Egypt, Nawaz returned to the UK in 2006.
+After completing his prison term in Egypt, Nawaz returned to the United Kingdom in 2006.
 In 2007, he resigned from Hizb-ut-Tahrir and resumed his bachelor's degree at SOAS.
 He then founded the Quilliam Foundation, a counter-extremism think tank.
-He addressed the US Senate's Homeland Security Committee on the subject of Islamist extremism.
-He also spoke at the "Sovereign Challenge" conference organised by United States Special Operations Command where he advocated the need to move beyond hard power, and look at new counter-radicalisation strategies.
+He addressed the United States Committee on Homeland Security on the subject of Islamist extremism.
+He also spoke at the Sovereign Challenge conference organised by United States Special Operations Command where he advocated the need to move beyond hard power, and look at new counter-radicalisation strategies.

 Nawaz played a major role in Tommy Robinson's exit from the far-right English Defence League (EDL), of which Robinson was the founder.
 He met Robinson in 2013 during the filming of a BBC documentary When Tommy met Mo, and subsequently met the EDL's co-leader, Kevin Carroll.
 Nawaz's personal story of turning back from Islamist extremism, and his counter-extremism work at Quilliam Foundation, encouraged Robinson and Carroll to quit the EDL.
 Later, Robinson also apologised to Muslims for the fear caused by his EDL activism.
-The move was hailed by Quilliam as "a huge success in community relations in the United Kingdom", and a continuation of combating all kinds of extremism, including Islamism and Neo-Nazism.
+The move was hailed by Quilliam as "a huge success in community relations in the United Kingdom", and a continuation of combating all kinds of extremism, including Islamism and neo-Nazism.

-In July 2012, he published his autobiography, Radical.
+In July 2012, Nawaz published his autobiography, Radical.
 The Quilliam Foundation Ltd was put into liquidation on 9 April 2021.